 But it is also an odd thing, that a law would allow universities to manage inventions made with federal support but not, somehow, provide the guidance for how universities are to comply with the law.
 But Bayh-Dole, when combined with the standard patent rights clause, does provide all the requirements needed.
 It’s just that the Supreme Court was not asked to explain Bayh-Dole in its entirety, and made its judgment on the part of Bayh-Dole that it was directed to, the part under dispute, the part about vesting (which isn’t even in Bayh-Dole, as the Court discovered!).
 Since Stanford didn’t comply with the standard patent rights clause in its federal funding agreement, and Roche didn’t raise the point, the Court didn’t take it up.

 Bayh-Dole doesn’t apply to universities.
 It applies to the federal government, it applies to some inventions.
 Read the Act.
 Check for yourself.
 It requires agencies to use a standard patent rights clause and stipulates much–but not all–of what must be in that clause.
 The standard patent rights clause, included in each federal funding agreement for research, creates obligations for universities.
-But until a university actually owns an invention made with federal support, there is virtually nothing a university has an obligation to do except to report subject inventions to the federal funding agency.
+But until a university actually owns an invention made with federal support, there is virtually nothing a university has an obligation to do except to report subject inventions–owned by inventors, per federal patent law and the US Supreme Court, as we will see–to the federal funding agency.